DNS Security Solutions

 Cisco Umbrella DNS: The DNS Firewall

-So there are several ways these attacks can be prevented.
-Firstly the DNS firewall enables DNS layer security.
-DNS-layer security effectively prevents malicious activity at the earliest possible point and, in the case of Malware, prevents callbacks to attackers.
+There are several ways these attacks can be prevented.
+Firstly, the DNS firewall enables DNS layer security.
+DNS-layer security effectively prevents malicious activity at the earliest possible point and, in the case of Malware, contains callbacks to attackers.
 DNS security solutions can be accomplished with products such as Cisco Umbrella DNS.

 DNS Security Cisco with DNS-layer security

-Cisco Umbrella DNS uses DNS-layer security that encompasses the Internet’s infrastructure to block malicious and unwanted domains before a connection is established as part of recursive DNS resolution.
-In addition, it utilizes a technology known as selective cloud provide that redirects specific requests that are noted as risky for a deeper and more thorough inspection.
+Cisco Umbrella DNS uses DNS-layer security encompassing the Internet’s infrastructure to block malicious and unwanted domains before a connection is established as part of recursive DNS resolution.
+In addition, it utilizes a technology known as selective cloud provide that redirects specific requests noted as risky for a deeper and more thorough inspection.

 A DNS firewall provides several security services for DNS servers.
 A DNS firewall sits between a user’s recursive resolver and the authoritative nameserver of the website or service they are trying to reach.
 This can help with reputation filtering and domain reputation.

 Cisco Umbrella DNS: Secure the channel